thomaslenaour/ytrack/subjects/calculator/README.md

 ### Instructions

-Create a `calc` function which will execute the calculation passed as a parameter.
+Create a `calc` function which will execute the calculation passed as a parameter and return an `int`.

 `calc` with the following available parameters: